spectrocloud/librarium/docs/docs-content/integrations/vault.md

     kubectl port-forward $APP_NAME 8200:8200 --namespace $VAULT_NAMESPACE
     ```

-8. Open your browser and access the [Vault UI](https://localhost:8200/ui.
+8. Open your browser and access the [Vault UI](https://localhost:8200/ui).
 You will receive a warning due to using a self-signed certificate, but you can ignore this warning.
 Follow the prompts on the UI to initialize your root token.

 :::tip

-If you don't want to use the Vault UI, you can also initialize and unseal Vault using the Vault CLI or API.
+If you do not want to use the Vault UI, you can also initialize and unseal Vault using the Vault CLI or API.
 For more information, refer to [Vault documentation](https://developer.hashicorp.com/vault/docs/platform/k8s/helm/run#initialize-and-unseal-vault).

 :::